 The heliport will have a modern terminal and three helipads, with a totally environmentally friendly design and integrated into the Central Park.

-The post Airport Department will begin construction of Santiago Heliport first appeared on Fly Dominican Republic.
+The post Airport Department will begin construction of Santiago Heliport first appeared on FLYDOMINICANREPUBLIC.COM.

 ]]>